czi-finance/wrds_sample_code/README.md

 (1) quickly gain a working knowledge of related raw data (e.g., file structures, variable definitions, etc.), and (2) understand the proper steps in the cleaning processes.
 I believe these programs are well-written and should be pretty straightforward to interpret (even for people who are new to SAS).
-They are also very flexible and can be easily tailored to serve specific research needs.
+They are also very adaptable and can be easily tailored to serve specific research purposes.
 (I personally have used these programs as building blocks for more complicated projects.) <!-- I provide a few examples here -->
 You should be able to run these programs smoothly on [WRDS SAS Studio](https://wrds-www.wharton.upenn.edu/pages/data/sas-studio-wrds/).
 Should you have any questions or find any bugs, please submit an issue or email me at [i@czi.finance](mailto:i@czi.finance).